You wish to understand how PDQ Deploy installs software. This can be helpful in troubleshooting deployment issues.

-Two sets of credentials are required.
+PDQ Deploy utilizes three sets of credentials.
 They can be the same credentials or different, depending on the needs of your environment.

-The first set of credentials are the Background Service credentials, located in Preferences > Background Service.
+The first set of credentials are the Background Service credentials, located in Options > Background Service.
 These credentials were supplied when PDQ Deploy was first run.